Easy Deep Dish Pie Crust Recipe: Using Butter or Lard

 Notes

+Pie dough can be made ahead of time and stored in the fridge for several days or frozen for up to 3 months.
 Adding in the butter in different stages of the blending helps create different sized chunks of butter in the dough, creating a flakier pie crust.
+The optional sugar doesn't make the dough sweet, but helps the crust brown more evenly.